 #2: A Free Consultation

-A classic, and for good reason!
+A classic lead magnet idea for coaches and consultants, and for good reason!
 Free consultations give you the opportunity to talk with your lead, uncover their needs, and go over your services.
 No downloads, no courses, just face-to-face (or voice-to-voice) conversation.

-The pros of consultations are also their cons: viewers may feel uncomfortable or unsure about scheduling a call with someone they don’t know.
-Viewers also like to have a clear question or topic to discuss before they schedule a call.
+The pros of consultations are also their cons: viewers may feel uncomfortable or unsure about scheduling a call with someone they don’t know (who’s likely to pitch them something).
+People like to have a clear question or topic to discuss before they schedule a call.

 Adding a conversation/topics guide to your landing page, as well as a fillable form asking, “what are you curious about?” can help viewers feel more confident scheduling a call and save you time while talking.
 Consultations also make a great “step 2” in your pipeline which can be added as a Call to Action on your other resources and on your mailing list.